-- The appropriate indications and expected frequency of testing for safe medication management of prescribed substances in risk stratified pain management patients and/or in identifying and treating substance use disorders. - Designates documentation, by the clinician caring for the beneficiary in the beneficiary's medical record, of medical necessity for, and testing ordered on an individual patient basis; - · Provides an overview of presumptive urine drug testing (UDT) and definitive UDT testing by various methodologies.
+- The appropriate indications and expected frequency of testing for safe medication management of prescribed substances in risk stratified pain management patients and/or in identifying and treating substance use disorders. - Designates documentation, by the clinician in the patient's medical record, of medical necessity for, and testing ordered on an individual patient basis; - Provides an overview of presumptive urine drug testing (UDT) and definitive UDT testing by various methodologies.
 This policy addresses UDT for Medicare patients only.